xitij2000/edx-platform/docs/static_assets.rst

   # XBlocks still collect their assets into a common space (/xmodule goes away)
   /xblock

+Disorganized Thoughts...
+************************

 Webpack would be responsible for all Sass compilation in edx-platform.
 It would also be responsible for the optimization/minification of JavaScript assets, but those optimized assets would only appear under the ``/webpack`` directory.
 Third party assets that Webpack is not aware of would be copied over as-is, without minification or bundling.

+One goal would be to remove django-pipeline as a dependency altogether.

+So breaking things out by responsibility:

+Django/Python
+  * Custom finders and collectstatic stay for app compatiblity -- these don't require any "compile" step to serve in dev mode.
+  * No optimization of assets.

+Webpack
+  * All bundling and optimization.
+  * Apps in edx-platform opt-in to use this.
+  * So `course_bookmarks` app has its source resources

+Theme handling is muddled.
+The fact that themes can override server-side templates means that Python has to be aware of them.
+At the same time, we want to shift over Sass compilation as a whole to Webpack, meaning that at least some knowledge about where they are and how to compile them has to exist there.
+Also, there are JS assets in some themes that provide additional functionality, and it would be a performance degradation if those assets were no longer optimized.

+Crazy bridging ideas:

+* Create a Webpack Loader that understands Python/Django packaging.

+Maybe that's not completely crazy.
+If the Webpack loader is minimal and calls out to a Python extractor of some sort...